Bug report #18765

 For example layer 1 with field 'ID', joined to layer 2 with 'ID', 'Height' and Width', using the selected prefix '2' would have the height values in the height column, but when it's joined with no prefix (custom prefix, blank box), the values that are under 'Height' in layer 2 appear under 'Width' in layer 1.

-#2 Updated by Don Meltz over 1 year ago
+#2 Updated by Don Meltz almost 2 years ago

 Jürgen Fischer wrote: